Your ultimate homeowners insurance guide

 What mistakes do I need to avoid when buying homeowners insurance?

 - Assuming things – You need to know what is covered; not think you know.
-Talk to our advisory team to be sure that you understand your policy.
+Talk to our advisory team to be sure that you understand your homeowners insurance policy.

 - “Saving money” – Underinsuring your home or keeping a too-high deductible might save you money in the short term, but it’s not a good long-term strategy and you’ll likely regret it if you need to file a claim.

-- Choosing the wrong carrier – VIU can help you find the right carrier for your circumstances.
+- Choosing the wrong carrier – VIU can help you find the right insurance company for your circumstances.
 Trust an expert, not just your friends or family.
 Their circumstances are not your circumstances.

 - Ignoring your geology – There are multiple states that are considered at risk for an earthquake.
 FEMA updates flood maps regularly.
 Check that you are covered for all weather in your area, not just the most common types.